Weltenbastler/install/README.md

     ruby install_wiki.rb <Git remote address> <path>

 * **Git remote address**: an empty GitHub repository where you are going to host the wiki.
-Typically of the form `git@github.com:USERNAME/REPOSITORY.git`.
 * **path**: the path in your file system where you want to store the files.
 Can be `~/Documents/PROJECTNAME` or similar.

 The result will be the same :)